Skip to main content

 The upper cervical area of our skull consists of occipital nerves that travel to the skull’s base.
 The ligaments, fascia, and neck muscles can sometimes compress these nerves.
 As a result, you may feel various symptoms, including headache, pain behind the eye, and severe neck pain at the skull’s base.

-The right treatment for neck pain depends upon its underlying cause.
+The proper treatment for neck pain depends upon its underlying cause.
 Mild pains can easily be treated through the first-line, conservative methods.
-Depending on your condition, your doctor may suggest you the following things:
+Depending on your condition, your doctor may suggest the following things:

 • Practice Meditation or Yoga.
 Practicing yoga, breathing exercises, and meditation can help you release considerable tension from your head, thereby treating headaches and heaviness.

 • Follow a Good Lifestyle.
-Sleeping for 8 hours, avoiding smoking, exercising regularly, and eating a balanced diet are the key to following a good lifestyle.
+Sleeping for 8 hours, avoiding smoking, exercising regularly, and eating a balanced diet are the keys to a good lifestyle.
 It keeps your head clear and free from stress, releasing pressure from your neck and skull base.

 • Maintain Your Eye Level With the PC.
-When working, ensure that you aren’t bending over or leaning forward from your seat to reach the PC screen.
-Keep your knees at a 90 degree from the hips, your back straight, and your elbows on the table to avoid muscle tension.
+Ensure you aren’t bending over or leaning forward from your seat to reach the PC screen when working.
+Keep your knees 90 degrees from the hips, your back straight, and your elbows on the table to avoid muscle tension.

 • Follow Ice/Heat Therapy.
-If you feel inflammation on your neck and base of skull, placing an ice or heat pack may help relieve pain.
-The heating pad may work more effectively for neck pain as it lets the blood vessels expand and enhance the blood flow to the neck.
+If you feel inflammation on your neck and the base of your skull, placing an ice or heat pack may help relieve pain.
+The heating pad may work more effectively for neck pain as it expands the blood vessels and enhances blood flow to the neck.
 This reduces muscle stiffness.
-Remember to never use an ice/heat pack directly on your skin and for more than 20 minutes.
+Remember to never use an ice/heat pack directly on your skin for over 20 minutes.

 • Massage Your Neck.
 Try putting gentle pressure on your skull base and neck with your fingers.
 This massage helps relieve tension and strengthen your muscles.
 You can also release the pressure on your neck by placing a folded towel under your neck and head while lying down.
 You can also do chin tucks regularly to tighten your shoulder muscles.

-Regenerative Methods for Neck Pain at Base of Skull
+Regenerative Methods for Neck Pain at the Base of Skull

 Platelet-Rich Plasma (PRP) Therapy